IIT-EnergySystemModels/openTEPES/README.rst

 The objective function incorporates the two main quantifiable costs: **generation, storage, and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation, consumption, emission, and reliability costs) (system OPEX)**.

-The model formulates a **two-stage stochastic optimization** problem, including generation, storage, and electric, hydrogen, and heat network binary investment/retirement decisions, generation operation decisions (commitment, startup, and shutdown decisions are also binary), and electric line-switching decisions.
+The model formulates a **two-stage stochastic optimization** problem, including generation, storage, and electricity, hydrogen, and heat network binary investment/retirement decisions, generation operation decisions (commitment, startup, and shutdown decisions are also binary), and electric line-switching decisions.
 The capacity expansion considers adequacy system reserve margin and minimum and maximum energy constraints.

 The very detailed operation model is an electric **network-constrained unit commitment (NCUC)** based on a **tight and compact** formulation, including **operating reserves** with a
-**DC power flow (DCPF)**, including electric **line switching** decisions. **Electric network ohmic losses** are considered proportional to the electric line flow.
+**DC power flow (DCPF)**, including electric **line-switching** decisions. **Electric network ohmic losses** are considered proportional to the electric line flow.
 It considers different **energy storage systems (ESS)**, e.g., pumped-hydro storage, battery, demand response, electric vehicles, solar thermal, alkaline water electrolyzer, etc. It allows analyzing the trade-off between the investment in generation/transmission/pipeline and the investment and/or use of storage capacity.

 The model allows also a representation of the **hydro system** based on volume and water inflow data considering the water stream topology (hydro cascade basins).
 If they are not available it runs with an energy-based representation of the hydro system.

-Also, it includes a representation of **Power to Hydrogen (P2H2)** by setting the **hydrogen demand** satisfied by the production of hydrogen with electrolyzers (consume electricity to produce hydrogen) and a **hydrogen network** to distribute it.
+Also, it includes a representation of **Power to Hydrogen (P2H2)** by setting the **hydrogen demand** satisfied by the production of hydrogen with electrolyzers (consume electricity to produce hydrogen) and a **hydrogen pipeline network** to distribute it.
-Besides, it includes a representation of **Power to Heat (P2H)** by setting the **heat demand** satisfied by the production of heat with heat pumps (consume electricity to produce heat) and a **heat network** to distribute it.
+Besides, it includes a representation of **Power to Heat (P2H)** by setting the **heat demand** satisfied by the production of heat with heat pumps or electric heaters (consume electricity to produce heat) and a **heat pipe network** to distribute it.
 If they are not available it runs with just the other energy carriers.

 The main results of the model can be structured in these topics: